Arsenal targets top 4 after summer of discontent

 The current crop of players would have also been unsettled when then captain Laurent Koscielny refused to travel on a pre-season tour of the United States after a request to have his contract terminated a year early was rejected by the Gunners.
 Koscielny’s move to French team Bordeaux was announced by both clubs on Tuesday.

-Add to that a groundswell of discontent from supporters which saw fans’ groups unite to issue a statement to owner Stan Kroenke calling for “better leadership” and criticizing the “soulless” atmosphere at home games and a perceived lack of transfer activity and it was a turbulent offseason for the club.
+Add to that a groundswell of discontent from supporters — which saw fans’ groups unite to issue a statement to owner Stan Kroenke calling for “better leadership” and criticizing the “soulless” atmosphere at home games — and a perceived lack of transfer activity, and it was a turbulent offseason for the club.

-Seeing Edu, a former Arsenal midfielder and member of Wenger’s unbeaten “Invincibles,” come on board as technical director will appease some fans — especially if further recruitment follows.
+Seeing Edu, a former Arsenal midfielder and member of Wenger’s unbeaten “Invincibles,” come on board as technical director will appease some fans.

-But Emery now has the difficult task of turning that around with results on the pitch.
+But Emery now has the difficult task of getting results on the field.

 With Manchester City and Liverpool again most people’s favorites to fight it out for the title and Spurs investing and seemingly ready to build on its Champions League final appearance, sneaking back into the top four may be the best the Spaniard can hope for.